alanwsmith/typing-rust.alanwsmith.com/src/mutable-variables/index.md

 # Mutable Variables

 Rust variables are immutalbe by default.
+That means you can't change them after they've been set.

-The `mut` keyword makes them mutable so they can be changed after they are created.
+The `mut` keyword makes them mutable allowing them to be changed after they are created.

 Here's an example of a standard immutable variable: